picklepete/pyicloud/README.rst

 >>> api.files['com~apple~Notes']['Documents']['Some Document'].open().content
 'Hello, these are the file contents'

-Note: the object returned from the above `open` method is a [response object](http://www.python-requests.org/en/latest/api/#classes) and the `open` method can accept any parameters you might normally use in a request using [requests](https://github.com/kennethreitz/requests).
+Note: the object returned from the above `open` method is a `response object <http://www.python-requests.org/en/latest/api/#classes>`_ and the `open` method can accept any parameters you might normally use in a request using `requests <https://github.com/kennethreitz/requests>`_.

 For example, if you know that the file you're opening has JSON content: